The question of "room for more funding"

-In late 2009, we first developed what we consider a far superior approach: scenario analysis asking how a charity's activities would change at different levels of total unrestricted funding.
+In late 2009, we began to use "scenario analysis" asking how a charity's activities would change at different levels of total unrestricted funding.
 This approach allows us to check back later and see the extent to which actual activities were in line with actual funding (and, if there is a discrepancy, to have a conversation about it).
 Applying this approach has led us to much more concrete, and sometimes surprising, picture of charities' room for more funding:

 In our experience, this approach to assessing "room for more funding" requires substantial time investment on our part and on the part of the charity in question.
 Therefore, we only conduct it for groups we consider highly promising.
 For those charities that we don't find promising enough, or that we simply haven't done in-depth updates on since developing our new method, we stick to the basic heuristics mentioned at the beginning of this section.

 More GiveWell content on this topic

 - Change in Against Malaria Foundation recommendation status (room-for-more-funding-related)

 - All GiveWell Blog posts on room for more funding (reverse chronological order)